yujiri.xyz

 Star Wars Battlefront

-This is a game with only one game mode which is a combination of Team Deathmatch and Domination.
+This is a game with only one game mode which I haven't seen in many other games, so I'm naming it after this.
+It's a combination of Team Deathmatch and Domination.
 There are hills called command posts, but killing enemy players also scores you a point.
 It doesn't have respawn delay, camping is less of a problem because of higher time-to-kill, and it's possible to be a negative for your team but not as easy as in pure Team Deathmatch because you can help capture command posts even if you die more than you kill.
-It's a nice compromise and I like it a lot especially since you can choose how much to focus on command posts versus killing, it has many different viable strategies and playstyles.
+It's a nice compromise and I like it a lot.
+Especially since you can choose how much to focus on command posts versus killing, it has many different viable strategies and playstyles.